Yonge & Bloor | Natascha (Tasch) Malta, RMT

 Which cases do you enjoy treating?
 Why?

-I really like treating people who are working on their emotional or mental health healing journeys.
-Massage can be a great tool in addition to a fully realized health care plan that includes psychotherapy or counseling, to help you process the physical manifestations that stress takes on your body.
+I like working on all kinds of cases, and tend to take a holistic approach to care.
 The mind and body are intrinsically linked, and feeling better in your body can be an important part of feeling better period.

 Book an Appointment Today!